Neethu-Muthu/Automobile/README.md

 node aap.js for server side
 run npm dev for ui
 ```
-## 📝 License
+## License

-This project is licensed under the MIT License - see the LICENSE[LICENSE] file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Thank you for exploring the Automobile Use Case on Hyperledger Fabric! 🚗🔗